vyorkin/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/extrinsics-and-events.md

 ## Learning outcomes

-- Write a dispatchable that updates storage items using a helper function
+:arrow_right: Write a dispatchable that updates storage items using a helper function.

-- Write and use pallet Events
+:arrow_right: Write and use pallet Events.

 ## Overview
 In the previous section of this tutorial, we laid down the foundations geared to manage the ownership of our Kitties &mdash; when they